An Overview of Forensic Psychology

 What Graduates Can Do With a PhD in Forensic Psychology

-Graduates from Forensic Psychology PhD programs can pursue a variety of careers.
+Graduates from PhD Forensic Psychology programs can pursue a variety of careers.
 Many work in federal, state, and local law enforcement agencies.
-Some set up their own consulting businesses to work with public and private organizations.
+Some set up their consulting businesses to work with public and private organizations.
 Quite a few Forensic Psychology PhD graduates will go into research or teach at the university level (or some combination of the two).
+Meanwhile, the field of Forensic Psychology can prepare graduates for careers related to the following;

 The Best Forensic Psychology Doctoral Programs